mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Setting up the Environment

-We require below azure resources:
+We require below azure resources for this lab:

   <table width="100%">
     <thead>